 Today HI supports people with disabilities and vulnerable populations in around 60 countries globally, including Kenya, Uganda, and Ethiopia, the target countries of this Fellowship Program.
 In East Africa, HI has notably been working toward increasing participation of people with disabilities in all aspects of life, including civic life by implementing a range of interventions aimed at building the capacity of local organizations of persons with disabilities (OPDs) and disability-serving non-governmental organizations (NGOs).

-Staff from the HI East Africa Region (EAR) Office will support Fellows in Kenya, Tanzania, and Uganda.
-Staff from the HI Ethiopia Country Office will support Fellows in Ethiopia.
-Both offices will work closely with their ICI colleagues on this Fellowship Program.
+Staff from the HI East Africa Region (EAR) Office support Fellows in Kenya, Tanzania, and Uganda.
+Staff from the HI Ethiopia Country Office support Fellows in Ethiopia.
+Both offices work closely with their ICI colleagues on this Fellowship Program.

 Heike Boeltzig-Brown, PhD

 Senior Manager for International Partnerships, Institute for Community Inclusion (ICI)